arielwin/Garage-Keeper/README.md

     How to use the app:
         - Sign up and Log in!
         - Once logged in add a car
-        - From 'Your Garage' page, click on a car to see its spec as you have entered them, it's maintenance history and which mods have been added or are available.
+        - From 'Your Garage' page, click on a car to see:
+            - its specs as you have entered them
+            - it's maintenance history
+            - which mods have been added or are available.
         - You can also edit a cars specs or delete it from your inventory.
         - Additionally, on the 'Add a Mod' page you can add a mod to a website-wide list of mods
             - only you can edit or delete mods you've created, but anyone can add your mods to their mods list